 Wood is the most variable type of siding.
 The cost, aesthetics, and environmental impact depend on many factors.
 These include tree species, harvesting method, treatments, installation, and maintenance.
 T1-11 is a type of plywood made to look like natural wood.
 Because it is more processed, it has a higher carbon footprint than natural wood boards and may contain toxic preservatives, resins, and binders.
 When selecting solid wood siding, redwood and cedar are the preferred species.
 In the Kent State LCA, cedar had the lowest carbon footprint as well as the lowest overall environmental impacts.
 For the most sustainable wood siding, consider reclaimed lumber if you have the option.
 Avoid old-growth lumber and tropical species in favor of FSC-certified species grown in your region.
 And consider your treatment choices carefully.

 Vinyl siding may even outstrip wood for popularity.
 It is inexpensive, lightweight, and easy to install.
 Some vinyl siding comes with insulation attached, which improves a home’s energy efficiency.
 Vinyl is often promoted as an environmental choice.
 It did place second for sustainability in the Kent State LCA.
 However, vinyl siding is made from polyvinyl chloride, or PVC, which is on the red list of building materials to avoid.
 Although safe for homeowners, PVC production releases dioxins into the air and water, creating health hazards to workers and nearby residents.
-Although PVC is technically recyclable, PVC is the least recycled plastic, and frequently ends up in incinerators, despite the fact that burning it releases vinyl chloride.
+Although PVC is technically recyclable, PVC is the least recycled plastic, and frequently ends up in incinerators, despite the fact that burning it releases vinyl chloride, which is associated with certain forms of cancer.
 Vinyl siding is best avoided if you can afford any other choice.

 Although metal siding may evoke images of tin shacks to older generations, metal has become a popular siding material in recent years.
 Metal siding may be made from steel or aluminum, both of which are 100% recyclable and include recycled content as a matter of course.
 An oft-repeated, uncited statistic claims that siding for a 2,000-square-foot house uses the equivalent of six scrapped cars.
 The Kent State LCA did not consider steel, but placed aluminum roughly in the middle, with raw materials extraction and manufacturing energy the primary contributors to its environmental impact.
 Older metal siding options were prone to fading and discoloration, which has led to some newer types that are coated in vinyl.
 While this may improve colorfastness, it makes the siding unrecyclable.